Coronavirus digest: Biden to offer Americans free tests and masks | DW | 13.01.2022

 "Africa appears to be emerging from the peak of the fourth pandemic wave," said Abdou Salam Gueye, the WHO's regional emergency director for Africa.

-Cases are starting to drop after a six-week surge in cases, which "would mark the shortest … [COVID] surge to date in the continent," he said.
+Cases are starting to drop after a six-week surge in cases, which "would mark the shortest … [COVID] surge to date on the continent," he said.

 Vaccination rates, however, remain low.
 Supplies have improved, but the rollout on the ground is lagging, Gueye noted.

-India recorded its highest-ever new daily COVID caseload on Thursday — logging over 247,000 new daily cases for the first time.
+India recorded its highest-ever new daily COVID caseload on Thursday — logging more than 247,000 new daily cases for the first time.
 India is in the midst of a third wave of infections, with the omicron variant causing cases to exponentially rise in cities like New Delhi and Mumbai.

 South Korea will become the first country in Asia to start treating COVID patients with Pfizer's antiviral medication, Paxlovid.
 Enough pills for 21,000 arrived in South Korea on Thursday.
 The medication helps to reduce the risk of severe illness in high-risk patients.